RistoBIn/international-website/src/pages/about/partnership.md

 ---
 templateKey: partnership-page
-title: App Community
+title: Partnering with SEALAB
 heading: Want to join our App Community?
 description: >-
   Our partnership philosophy is simple - if entering a partnership creates a better and easier experience for our customers, we will do it.
 seoDescription: >-
+  None of us is as strong as all of us.
 Our partnership philosophy is simple - if entering a partnership creates a better and easier experience for our customers, we will do it!
 featuredimage: /img/oscar_milan_biomass_estimation_cropped.jpg
 featuredimageSection:
   buttons: